pixl8/Preside-Documentation/docs/02.devguides/25.sessions/page.md

 # Stateless requests

-As of v10.5.0, PresideCMS comes with some configuration options for automatically serving "stateless" requests which turn off session management and ensure that no cookies are set.
+As of v10.5.0, Preside comes with some configuration options for automatically serving "stateless" requests which turn off session management and ensure that no cookies are set.
 This is useful for things like [[restframework|REST API requests]], scheduled tasks, and known bots and spiders.

 ## Default implementation